OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 ### Description

-1. Verify if VLAN was updated unsucessfully.
+Verify if VLAN was updated unsucessfully:

- a.
+ - a.
 Execute the PUT request over "/rest/v1/system/bridges/bridge_normal/vlans/test" with each configuration.
- b.
+ - b.
 Verify if the HTTP response is ``400 BAD REQUEST``.
- c.
+ - c.
 Verify if the HTTP response is not empty.

 The new VLAN will have the following configurations: